mivp/VizNotes/3D-and-VR-Workshop.md

  - FIT @ Caulfield

 Future workshops - what next?
 Requests?
 Vote on the etherpad!
+ - More on general 3D vis techniques or concentrate on VR only?
  - Coding: Unity3D development
  - Coding: 3D visualisations with IPython
  - No coding required tutorials for specific types of research data, which data?